sirredbeard/determined-wsl/README.md

 ### Files

-build.sh - Builds a minimal Ubuntu 22.04 base image with the dependencies needed for Determined AI.
+*build.sh* - Builds a minimal Ubuntu 22.04 base image with the dependencies needed for Determined AI.
 Requires Ubuntu 22.04 or later.

-config.sh - Is run inside the base image at build time to install Docker and Determined.
+*config.sh* - Is run inside the base image at build time to install Docker and Determined.

-config-db.sh - Is run inside the base image at build time as the postgres user to configure PostgreSQL, because `sudo` and `runuser` break in chroots and I didn't want to set up systemd-nspawn for this yet.
+*config-db.sh* - Is run inside the base image at build time as the postgres user to configure PostgreSQL, because `sudo` and `runuser` break in chroots and I didn't want to set up systemd-nspawn for this yet.

-run.sh - Is run on start of determined-wsl to check PostgreSQL, Docker, Determined services are running, then launches the Determined AI web interface in the default Windows browser. **Note**: The default password for the Determined web UI is admin and no password.
+*run.sh* - Is run on start of determined-wsl to check PostgreSQL, Docker, Determined services are running, then launches the Determined AI web interface in the default Windows browser. **Note**: The default credentials for the Determined web UI is admin and no password.

-install.ps1 - Checks for WSL updates, imports determined-wsl into WSL2, and then runs determined-wsl. **Note**: If WSL is updated then the script will exit and need to be re-run.
+*install.ps1* - Checks for WSL updates, imports determined-wsl into WSL 2, and then runs determined-wsl. **Note**: If WSL is updated then the script will exit and need to be re-run.

 ### Known Issues